The full range of vaccinations that you have completed are a huge step forward in defending against many of the most awful endemic diseases.

 I do not, but you might want to, bring along some azithromycin, prednisone, ibuprofen, acetaminophen.
 I have just never really needed them.
 I do carry four tabs of diphenhydramine – I had an insane allergic reaction after biking through a cloud of tiny bugs.

 Having survived to the age where prescription medications are a part of daily life, I had to learn some new things.
 While my physician may prescribe a six month course of medication, insurance companies typically only permit a thirty day course to be dispensed at a time.
 There is a workaround, called a vacation exemption.
 Call or visit your pharmacy with your real or imagined travel dates (hint – over, not underestimate, the duration of your next lap).
 The pharmacist (or worst case, you) calls for approval to dispense a regimen longer than thirty days.
-It will work most times.
+It will work some times.
+Failing that just pay for the prescriptions.
+There are a number of online ‘vouchers’ for medications that you can download and show the pharmacist, and the net costs were very reasonable.

 I try to be pretty careful about Drinking water cleanliness.
 I use a couple of tabs of denture cleaners (like Polident) to give my water bottle a scouring once a month, and use my toothbrush with soap to really clean the threads of the cap.